-I got called by Insight Magazine to give some advice to new grads on what they should be doing about their finances many years ago.
+I got called by Insight Magazine to advise new grads on what they should be doing about their finances many years ago.
 It was so long ago, the magazine no longer exists.
-I gave some answers to the interviewer, but as usual, I was not sure I was very clear or eloquent, so now I will attempt to be more evident to those who might have read the article.
+I gave some answers to the interviewer, but as usual, I was unsure I was very clear or eloquent, so now I will attempt to be more evident to those who might have read the article.

 Get The Heck Out of Debt

-You have just graduated from University, and you might be carrying upwards of $70K in debt (hopefully in student loans only).
-You most likely won’t be paying that debt off in your first year of working (should you find a job right away) if you can pay it off, good for you!
-However, it would help if you put together a plan on how you will pay off that debt and WHEN it will be retired.
+You have just graduated from University and might carry upwards of $70K in debt (hopefully in student loans only).
+You most likely won’t be paying that debt off in your first year of working (should you find a job right away).
+If you can pay it off, good for you!
+However, it would help if you put together a plan to pay off that debt and WHEN it will be retired.

 Carrying debt is a drag on your finances, and the sooner the debt is retired, the easier your financial life will be.
 It would be best if you did not aspire to “get used to living in debt” this is the one thing my generation does NOT want to hand down to you.

 Just because you have graduated from University and no longer have to eat Kraft Dinner with Hot Dogs for dinner does not mean you must go out every night to eat.
 You have lived a frugal lifestyle as a student (I am assuming), but if you continued that frugal lifestyle for a while longer, you might be able to pay down your debt faster and then be on a much stronger footing financially.

 Yes, you deserve to enjoy life, but it is effortless to get used to the “Let’s go out to dinner tonight we deserve it” lifestyle, and once you are in that lifestyle, the habit is tough to break (speaking as a 61-year-old, I can attest to that issue).

 You cannot live your parents’ lifestyle (yet), so don’t try.
 It took them 30 years to get where they are, don’t rush your spending habits to mimic them.